What is Google Analytics and Can It Help My Business?

 As you can see, Google Analytics measures so many valuable pieces of information.
 Even for those who aren't particularly looking to optimise their website, it's just fascinating to look into how other people interact and use your site.
 Google Analytics provides a treasure trove of information giving you the ability to find out almost everything about the demographic visiting your site, and their behaviours whilst on it.

 But not only is it fascinating, it's also crucial for those looking to improve their websites, and it's really straightforward to use.
 The interface is clean and the smooth, you don't need to be a maths genius to read the graphs and the data, and the support literature is extensive.

-Of course, data on it's own in any context is meaningless, but if it's applied properly you can determin answers to the likes of: Does my website need to be friendlier for mobile users?
+Of course, data on its own in any context is meaningless, but if it's applied properly you can determine answers to the likes of: Does my website need to be friendlier for mobile users?
 Which pages need improving?
 What path did my converted users take?
 Which traffic sources are generating the most qualified users?
 What articles do my blog visitors like best?
 Do I need to improve my websites speed?